Hishamuddindev21/junior-ds-takehome/README.md

 We value **clean code**, **logical thinking**, and **proper usage of libraries** (specifically Pandas and Scikit-Learn pipelines) over getting the "perfect" metric score.

 ## ⏳ Time Commitment
+Please complete this assignment within a week of recieving it.
 This assignment is designed to be completed in **approx. 2 to 3 hours**.
 We recommend breaking it down over a few days (e.g., 20 mins/day).

 ## 🛠️ Setup